ElanMedoff/use-search-param-state/README.md

 A `boolean`.

 When calling the `setState` function returned by `useSearchParamState`, `pushState` will be called to set the URL search param with the latest React state value.
-If setting the search param in the URL throws an error, and `rollbackOnError` is set to `true`, the local React state will "rollback" to it's previous value.
+If setting the search param in the URL throws an error, and `rollbackOnError` is set to `true`, the local React state will "rollback" to its previous value.

+`rollbackOnError` can be passed directly to `useSearchParamState`, or to `SearchParamStateProvider`.
+When a `rollbackOnError` option is passed to both, only the `rollbackOnError` passed to `useSearchParamState` will be called.

 `rollbackOnError` defaults to `false`.